-Forbo Step should not be directly adhered to the above substrates.
+Forbo Eternal should not be directly adhered to the above substrates.
 Particle board subfloors and all wood panel based floating subfloors should be overlaid with Plywood.
+(Refer to BS8203:2017 for Plywood performance specifications and installation requirements).

 Wood Blocks:

 It is impossible to ensure that wood block floors are not loose or contain latent defects through aging.
 It is therefore strongly recommended that these are removed and that the subfloor is correctly prepared and, if necessary, a surface damp proof membrane applied.